shabbirh/MongoHub-Mac/README.markdown

     - Should manage a list of database/user/password for each connections
     - Should save the password into the keychain
+    - Create a document editor to edit using an outline view (like the plist editor in Xcode)
+    - Need a better UI to replace the tabs in a collection window

 ** Current **